PMK gas mask: Filtering

 The original PMK mounted the filter on only the left side of the mask.
 However, the filter could be mounted on both sides on the PMK-2 and later models.
-The filters themselves are designed to filter out toxic or radioactive vapors or aerosols, as well as biological agents.
+The filters themselves are designed to filter out toxic gases or radioactive vapors or aerosols, as well as biological agents.
 Although the filters are similar to and have the same 40 mm GOST threads as the GP-5 gas mask, they are a slightly different design, having a sloping top with ridges stamped into the metal.

 Drinking system

 The PMK gas mask contains a drinking tube, allowing soldiers wearing the mask to rehydrate without removing the mask itself.
 The system consists of a special canteen cap, which will only allow water to flow through when connected to the tube leading to the mask.
-This system is compatible with standard type m drinking systems.
+This system is compatible with standard type M drinking systems.

 Appearance

-Early versions of the PMK have the trim around the lenses and over the voice diaphragm painted black.
+Early versions of the PMK have a trim around the lenses and over the voice diaphragm painted black.
 Later versions have the metal components of the mask left unpainted.
-The rubber parts of the mask are always black.

-Civilian ownership

-Older versions of the PMK can be easily acquired through sites such as eBay.
+The PMK's rubber is exclusively black coloured.